CrazyOldBuffalo/Java-Chat-Server/README.txt

 The persistance exists and will work however if a user creates a new channel using the same name and this will then allow all messages to be added from the stored txt file and read, but any client who was in the room will have to subscribe again (unless they create it in the next iteration).

-i.e - This example showcases the extent of the presistance.
+i.e - This example showcases the extent of the persistance.
+{
-{   open test
+    open test
     postto test hi
     "server dies"

     open test
     read test
+    hi
 }
 This will return all the messages that were saved before the server failed.